 We were able to customize the decal with bright colors and I asked if the seller would extend her 15% discount, which she did!
 We spent Christmas break putting up the countries and then I added each individual label and animal over the next month.
 It was honestly a huge amount of work (and a bit of stress) but I am thrilled with the result!

 A few other accessories we’ve added are travel themed totes, a mini bookcase for obvious reasons, and a touch of Harry Potter charm.
-I spent the past two years on and off finishing the Harry Potter cross stitch and I couldn’t resist the light switch cover when I came across the idea on Etsy!
+I spent the past two years on and off finishing a Harry Potter cross stitch and I couldn’t resist the Lumos/Nox light switch cover when I came across the idea on Etsy!
 I also fell in love with a mobile featuring world landmarks, but couldn’t justify the price.
 So, I made it myself!
 My mom would be so proud those crafty genes finally appeared…

 I’ve got to show off a picture of the handmade travel mobile that is now hanging above the changing table.

 If you’re a regular blog visitor, you obviously know that reading is a vital part of my life.
 Naturally, that means I’m filling the nursery with plenty of kids books!
 I’m grateful for all the friends and family that are contributing to Baby Kamery’s collection.
 He’s already off to quite a good start.
 I’m hoping he’ll enjoy a few of my favorites such as The Very Hungry Caterpillar, Rainbow Fish, and Brown Bear Brown Bear.
 I can’t wait to start reading from the Children’s Bible Stories books that we’ve received as well!

 While we have the vast majority of our travel theme nursery finished, there are still a few final touches I want to add to the walls:

 Hanging Shelves – I asked Jay to make hanging shelves similar to these to store books and stuffed animals.